Ford Driving Skills for Life

 Ford DSFL

-Since 2003, Ford Motor Company Fund has invested more than $60 million in the Ford Driving Skills for Life program, a long-standing contribution to the goal of zero traffic deaths on U.S. roads.
+Since 2003, Ford Philanthropy has invested more than $60 million in the Ford Driving Skills for Life program, a long-standing contribution to the goal of zero traffic deaths on U.S. roads.
 Driving Skills for Life provides free, advanced, hands-on driver education – including sessions on protecting pedestrians, bicyclists and scooter riders – to more than 1.25 million newly licensed teen drivers in all 50 U.S. states and 46 countries worldwide.
 Giving teens the tools and training they need to make better decisions behind the wheel creates safer roadway conditions for everyone, regardless of whether a motor vehicle is part of their mobility journey.

-The 2023 tour launched in April and is coming to cities across the country this year.
+The 2024 tour launched in April and is coming to cities across the country this year.
 For more information and updates on upcoming tour locations, visit drivingskillsforlife.com.

 Visit the Driving Skills for Life website

-See photos from the 2023 Driving Skills for Life tour
+See photos from the 2024 Driving Skills for Life tour

 Going on Now: Teen Mobility Safety Grants